ACCarnall/bagpipes/docs/installation.rst

 Installation
 ============

 The stellar population models in Bagpipes mean it is too large (~200 MB) to be hosted by PyPI.
-Instead, the packaged source for the most recent version can be downloaded at this link: `bagpipes-0.1.1 <http://dl.dropboxusercontent.com/s/lp2yef3xksrx6vw/bagpipes-0.1.1.tar.gz?dl=0>`_.
+Instead, the packaged source for the most recent version can be downloaded here: `bagpipes-0.1.1 <http://dl.dropboxusercontent.com/s/lp2yef3xksrx6vw/bagpipes-0.1.1.tar.gz?dl=0>`_.

 Once you've downloaded and unzipped the source, in the main directory run: